 Census delays due to the COVID-19 pandemic and issues related to compiling the apportionment population prevented the delivery of figures as scheduled and have led to questions about possible effects on state redistricting processes expected to begin in 2021.
-On January 27, 2021, the Census Bureau announced apportionment counts would be completed April 30, 2021; on February 12, 2021, the Bureau announced states would receive redistricting data by September 30, 2021.
+On January 27, 2021, the Census Bureau announced apportionment counts would be completed April 30, 2021; these figures were released on April 26, 2021.
+On February 12, 2021, the bureau announced states would receive redistricting data by September 30, 2021.